Lechevalier999/Prodigy-Hack-Menu/README.md

 # ProdigyHax
-Welcome to ProdigyHax this is a easy to use cheat menu for the math game Prodigy
+Welcome to ProdigyHax this is a easy to use cheat menu for the math game Prodigy the hack scripts are not made by me but I edited them so they work!
+Hack scripts credit: @rxzyx

 # Server-sided
 Get Gold,